-When it comes to interview structure, there are three types: Unstructured, Semi-structured and Structured.
+When it comes to interviewing candidates and interview structure, there are three types: Unstructured, Semi-structured and Structured.
 Each type has its own set of processes and interview questions to screen candidates.

 A lot of people may say that the interview is dead – it's an outdated practice, vulnerable to bias and has problems that make sure it's made easy to game the system.